LT-Intro-To-AI-SY2425/a1-intro-to-python-aloezaP4/a1_writeup.md

 ## Reflection Questions

 1. What is your initial thoughts about the python programming language?
-I believe that it is simpler than java but it is also a lot different in some senses so it can be confusing for me at points.
-However, it is fun to learn new code and different methods such as slice which I had never even heard of before.

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?